History of model organisms: Mice

 Throughout the 1920s, work continued with these mice as model organisms for research into tumors and genetics.
 It was during the great depression that this field of study would take its biggest blow.
 With the economy at rock bottom labs were forced into selling many of their mice just to keep from shutting down.
 This necessity for funds all but stopped the continuation of these strains of mice.
 The transition for these laboratories to exporters of massive quantities of mice was one that was rather easily made if there were adequate facilities for their production on site.
 Eventually in the mid-1930s the market would return and genetics laboratories around the country resumed regular funding and thus continued in the areas of research they had started before the depression.
 As research into continued, so did the production of mice in places like Jackson Laboratory.
 Facilities like these were able to produce mice for research facilities around the world.
 These mice were bred with Mendelian breeding technique of which Little had implemented as standard practice around 1911.
 This meant that the mice being experimented on were not only the same within the laboratory, but in different laboratories around the world.

-The mouse has remained important as molecular genetics and genomics have progressed; sequencing of a reference mouse genome was completed in 2002.
+The mouse has remained an essential model organism as molecular genetics and genomics have progressed; hence sequencing of a reference mouse genome was completed in 2002.

-More broadly, comparative genomics has advanced our understanding and reinforced the importance of model organisms, especially ones with relatively small and nonrepetitive genomes.
+More broadly, comparative genomics has advanced our understanding and reinforced the importance of model organisms.
+This is especially true for ones with relatively small and nonrepetitive genomes, as comparing them to genomes of other species adds provides information that can fill gaps and add context to our knowledge of genomes as a whole.